-When you take out a loan to purchase a car, you normally sign a contract that gives the lender a security interest in the vehicle.
-Depending on the terms of the contract and state law, the lender may be able to take the car away from you (without suing you in court first) if you default on the loan by not making payments or by failing to have car insurance, for example.
-This is called repossession.
+When you take out a loan to buy a car, you usually sign a contract that gives the lender a security interest in the vehicle.
+Depending on the terms of the contract and state law, the lender might be able to take the car away from you, without suing you in court first, if you default on the loan by not making payments or by failing to have car insurance, for example.
+The process of taking the car from you is called "repossession."
 Each state has its own rules regarding repossession.
-(Learn more in Nolo’s article Car Repossession Laws: An Overview.)

 Below are some situations where you should consider hiring, or at least consulting with, an attorney if your car is repossessed.